Shaolin (film): Plot

 After Cao learns that Hou is still alive, he leads his soldiers to the temple to capture him.
 Hou volunteers to go with Cao so he can distract him while the monks break into Cao's base to save the imprisoned labourers.
-Hou is reunited with his wife and escapes with her when the rescue plan succeeds.
+Hou is reunited with his wife and manages to escape with her.
 Hou's senior, Jingneng, is brutally killed by Cao while covering his juniors' escape.
-Upon returning to Shaolin Temple, the monks decide that they need to evacuate in order to avoid further trouble.
+Upon returning to Shaolin Temple, the monks decide that they need to flee in order to avoid further trouble.
 Wudao leads the refugees away while Hou and the other monks remain behind to defend the temple and buy time.
 Cao arrives with his troops and attacks Shaolin.
-At the same time, the foreigners find they have been cheated and decide to silence Cao and the entire Shaolin community.
-They bombard Shaolin with artillery, killing many of the monks and Cao's soldiers.
+At the same time, the foreigners find they have been cheated; determined to silence Cao and the entire Shaolin community, they bombard the temple with artillery, killing many of the monks and Cao's soldiers.
 Hou defeats Cao in a fight but eventually sacrifices himself to save Cao from being crushed by a falling beam.
-He falls into the Buddha statue's palm and dies peacefully, leaving Cao feeling guilty.
+He falls into the Buddha statue's palm and dies peacefully, leaving Cao wracked with guilt.
 The surviving monks kill the foreigners and stop the bombardment.
 Meanwhile, the refugees, fleeing on a mountainside, cry as they look down at the temple in ruins.
 Wudao tells them the Shaolin spirit will continue to live in them even though the temple has been destroyed.

-Before the evacuation of the temple, Hou had met his wife for the last time.
-Repenting for his past, he gave the urn containing his daughter's cremated ashes to his wife.
-She forgave him for his past and accepted the fact she could no longer be with him, even though she prefers his present self to his former self.
-Hou refused to leave Shaolin and stayed behind to defend it and cover the refugees' escape.
+It is revealed that, before the evacuation of the temple, Hou had met his wife for one final time.
+Repenting for his past, he gave the urn containing his daughter's cremated ashes to his wife, refusing to leave Shaolin and staying behind to defend it and cover the refugees' escape.
+She forgave him for his past and accepted the fact she could no longer be with him, even though she prefers his present self to his former one.
 Admitting that Cao's evil actions stems from his own past misdeeds, Hou stated it was solely his responsibility to guide Cao to the correct path.